 What exactly is the NIBS team?

-The NIBS contest is an integrated part of the talent programme in IBA’s study programme the Bachelor in International Sales and Marketing Management.
+The NIBS contest is an integrated part of the talent programme in IBA’s study programme the Bachelor in International Sales and Marketing.
 The students participate regularly in various case competitions abroad.

 The NIBS exercises test the students’ abilities in regard to problem-solving, business, cultural insight, communication and teamwork.